Insight on deployment survival from a military spouse who has experienced several deployment separations with kids.

 Speaking of sanity, I realized a while back that my husband is the biggest factor in keeping mine in check.
 The way he talks me through things, validates me, and his very presence keeps me grounded some days.
-So when a big separation comes like that summer my sanity can go right out the window.
-I’ve learned that I can’t just give to my husband, give to my children, and give to my country without filling myself back up in a self-sustaining way.
+So when a big separation comes, like that summer, my sanity can go right out the window.
+When working on deployment survival, I’ve learned that I can’t just give to my husband, give to my children, and give to my country without filling myself back up in a self-sustaining way.

 It’s actually been a fun experiment to become more self-aware of what drains me versus what makes my heart full like the Grinch’s when he realized the meaning of Christmas.
 A lot of the things people talk about being fulfilling don’t do it for me (getting my nails done, taking a bubble bath, binging Netflix, all the classic female things).
 Those are nice and enjoyable, but afterwards I don’t feel anymore ready for life’s challenges than I did before.

 For deployment survival I need things that fulfill me, so what works for me might not work for others.
 But that’s the point: to be self-aware enough to know what fills you up.
 Here’s some of my list: